jafar90147677/zeroui-scenario-lab-01/README.md

 Keeps simulation noise out of the product repo.
 Use this space for scenario DSLs, prompts, and harness experiments.
 No product code, CI, or infra added here unless explicitly scoped.
-No product code, CI, or infra added here unless explicitly scoped.nbbhhhffh
+No product code, CI, or infra added here unless explicitly scoped.nbbhhhffhzdgdfh